Symmetronic/strc-scaleogram/readme.md

 ### Attributes

 * `data`: String of an array of arrays containing the wavelet coefficients.
-[Discrete Wavelets](https://github.com/Symmetronic/discrete-wavelets) is a JavaScript library that already returns the coefficients in an appropriate format.
 * `invert-scale` (optional): Set to `true` if you want to invert the direction of the color scale set by the `scale` attribute.
 * `scale` (optional): Color scale as a string.
 Any valid string of a [Chroma.js color scale](https://vis4.net/chromajs/#color-scales) can be used.